solenee/ProjetDLP_maui/README.md

 Installation
 ------------

-  You need Eclipse (Luna preferably) with Maven and UIMA plugins.
+  You'll need Eclipse (Luna preferably) with Maven and UIMA plugins.
+  Check out the repository and import the project in Eclipse as Maven project.

 Integrated functionalities
 -----------------------------
   Maui works in two steps :
-  * Extration model building using a training test of documents (.txt files) with associated manual topics (.key files)
+  * Extraction model building using a training test of documents (.txt files) with associated manual topics (.key files)
   * Keyphrases extraction for a test set of documents (.txt files) using the extraction model trained during the first step